***SCADA system a must for industry – Oyedele

 He wrote: “The National Grid is too large geographically.
 A SCADA System is an absolute must for the efficient operation of the Transmission Network.
 For the SCADA to function seamlessly it must not be encumbered for any other purpose as this may further complicate the SCADA project”.

 Engr.
-Abraham also stated that attacks on Power towers were another cause, adding that the bush burning around high towers can also create problems in the system.
+Abraham also stated that attacks on Power towers was another cause, adding that the bush burning around high towers can also create problems in the system.

 He however advocated for the automation of the grid system, explaining that currently control most times were manually done.